 How does the Green Death fly at all?
 This problem exists for most of the other dragons as well.
 In order to fly, an animal has to be really freaking light.
 That's why birds have hollow bones - if they had solid bones, there's no way they could get off the ground.
 And before you say that dragons might be lighter than they look, keep in mind that the Green Death shrugs off catapults and FREAKING CRUSHES STONE PILLARS INTO PIECES.
 Something with hollow bones can do that?
 Yeah right.
 Especially with those skinny, flimsy wings, that thing should have never been able to get off the ground.

-Uh, you realise this could fly, right?
+Uh, you realize this could fly, right?
 Quetzalcoatlus is estimated to have weighed between 400 and 600 pounds.
 Also, bird bones?
 Not all of them are hollow.
 Only some are, and those basically have struts to reinforce them.

 Every movie that has ever features something that flies that should not be able to fly has this problem.
 Pegasi, angels, etc. MST3K Mantra.